SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 [image assetsSrc="inheritance-example(21).png" /]

-Create a base class Vehicle.
-It should contain the following members:
+Create a base class called "Vehicle".
+It should possess the following members:
 - **DEFAULT_FUEL_CONSUMPTION** – **final static double (constant)**
 - **fuelConsumption –double**
 - **fuel – double**
 - **horsePower – int**
-- **Getters and Setters for the fields**
+- **Getters and Setters for all fields**
-- A public constructor which accepts (**fuel, horsePower**) and set the **default fuel consumption** on the  field **fuelConsumption**
+- A public constructor which accepts (**fuel, horsePower**) and sets the **default fuel consumption** of the field called **fuelConsumption**
 - **void drive(double kilometers)**
-    - The **drive** method should have a functionality to reduce the **fuel** based on the travelled kilometers and fuel consumption.
+    - The **drive** method should have contain code logic to reduce the **fuel** based on the travelled kilometers and fuel consumption.
-    Keep in mind that you can drive the vehicle only if you have enough fuel to finish the driving.
+    Keep in mind that you can drive the vehicle only if you have enough fuel to finish the drive.

-The default fuel consumption for **Vehicle** is **1.25**.
-Some of the classes have different default fuel consumption:
+The default fuel consumption for a **Vehicle** is **1.25**.
+Some of the classes have different default fuel consumptions:
 - **SportCar – DEFAULT_FUEL_CONSUMPTION = 10**
 - **RaceMotorcycle – DEFAULT_FUEL_CONSUMPTION = 8**
 - **Car – DEFAULT_FUEL_CONSUMPTION = 3**